nicklafferty/craftycody/content/crafts/diy-dining-table.md

 I decided to attach the tabletop inside the house because it was so heavy.
 I can lift the frame fine on my own, but those hefty 2x10s probably add about 60 pounds.
 I used four screws along the bottom of the 4x4 and made sure one went into each individual board.

 Once your tabletop is screwed in then it's time to use it!
+After a couple of weeks, we found some dining chairs on Amazon that we liked and gave it a mid-century/rustic vibe that I'm happy with.

 ![](/uploads/dining-table-finished-product-diy-woodworking-5.jpg)